-Counselling in the context of dual career refers to the inter-personal dialogue between a counsellor and an athlete to support their gradual realisation of dual career measures.
+Counsel refers to the inter-personal dialogue between a counsellor and an athlete to support their gradual realisation of dual career measures.
 In the EU, this type of service is delivered by a variety of practitioners: career counsellors, lifestyle advisors, athlete development managers, (sport) psychologists or pedagogic personnel of sport or education institutions.
 This professional service equals a big responsibility of the practitioner as it spans a series of tasks such as:

-- assisting personal orientation,
+assisting personal orientation,

-- helping to set meaningful goals,
+helping to set meaningful goals,

-- supporting the exploration of available options,
+supporting the exploration of available options,

-- aiding to develop sustainable strategies,
+aiding to develop sustainable strategies

-- co-ensuring tailored implementation or
+co-ensuring tailored implementation or

-- fostering a self-responsible lifestyle of the athlete.
+fostering a self-responsible lifestyle of the athlete.

 These tasks must be applied to the complex individual context of an athletic career’s phases and transitions.
 This life world of an athlete appears highly dynamic and (in most cases) entails a variety of demanding changes and setbacks.